maxfriedman/Happening/Pods/Target Support Files/Pods-Happening/Pods-Happening-acknowledgements.markdown

   b. claims for breach of contract, breach of warranty, guarantee or condition, strict liability, negligence, or other tort to the extent permitted by applicable law.

+## LocationKit

+You are agreeing to the LocationKit license by using this SDK.
+See http://cdn.socialradar.com/sdk/locationkit-license.pdf for SocialRadar's LocationKit licensing information.
+Copyright (c) 2014-2015 SocialRadar.
+All rights reserved.

 ## POP+MCAnimate

 The MIT License (MIT)